Phase transitions in the Blume-Capel model with trimodal and Gaussian random fields: Introduction

 For finite $T$ with trimodal random field distribution, we find that the phase diagrams can again be divided into five categories that depend on the value of $p$ just like the $T=0$ phase diagrams.
 We have studied the phase diagram in the $T-\Delta$ and $T-h$ planes.
 For $p=0$, there are six different $T-\Delta$ and seven different $T-h$ phase diagrams.
 For $0 < p < \frac{1}{3}$ there are eight and seven different phase diagrams in the $T-\Delta$ and $T-h$ planes respectively.
 At $p = \frac{1}{3}$, there are nine different $T-\Delta$ and eight different $T-h$ phase diagrams.
 For $\frac{1}{3} < p < 1$, there are eight and nine different phase diagrams in the $T-\Delta$ and $T-h$ planes respectively.
 For $p=0$ (the bimodal distribution), we find three additional phase diagrams which were not reported earlier in \cite{rfbc, santos}.
 We find that the RFBC model exhibits re-entrance in the $T-h$ plane for some values of $\Delta$ for the equal ($p = \frac{1}{3}$) trimodal distribution.

 We also studied the RFBC model for Gaussian distribution.
 The strength of disorder is measured by the value of $\sigma^2$, the variance of the Gaussian distribution.
+At $T=0$, $\sigma$ behaves like a temperature and $\Delta-\sigma$ phase diagram is similar to the $\Delta-T$ phase diagram of the pure Blume-Capel model.
+We observe that in contrast to the trimodal case, there are no new ordered phases at high values of the disorder strength.

-We find that for weak disorder, the phase diagram consists of a second order transition followed by a first order transition that meets at a TCP for weak disorder.
-The TCP moves towards lower temperature as $\sigma$ increases and above a critical value $\sigma_c$, the TCP vanishes, and the phase diagram only consists of a second order line.
+At finite $T$ in presence of Gaussian distribution we find that for weak disorder, the phase diagram consists of a second order transition followed by a first order transition that meets at a TCP for weak disorder.
+The TCP moves towards lower temperature as $\sigma$ increases and above a critical value $\sigma_c$, the TCP vanishes, and the phase diagram consists only of a second order line.
 The RFBC model for Gaussian distribution with infinite range interaction was studied earlier using the effective field theory \cite{sspin}.
 They reported only a continuous transition line in the presence of disorder for all temperatures.
-We observe that in contrast to the trimodal case, there are no new ordered phases at high values of the disorder strength.
-At $T=0$, $\sigma$ behaves like a temperature and $\Delta-\sigma$ phase diagram is similar to the $\Delta-T$ phase diagram of the pure Blume-Capel model.
+We show that first order transition vanishes only for $\sigma > \sigma_c$.

 For the random field ferromagnetic $O(n)$ models Aharony conjectured that the phase transition at low temperature is first order (second-order) if the random field distribution function is symmetric and has a minimum (maximum) at zero field \cite{aharony}.
 Later this criterion was refined in \cite{galam-dist, andelman} based on the maxima of the distribution function.
-As expected, the RFIM with symmetric trimodal and Gaussian distribution have similar phase diagram with continuous transition at all temperatures \cite{trimodal1, trimodal2, trimodal3, trimodal4, numerical2}.
-Recently, for random field XY model (RFXY) model it was shown that the equation of the line of continuous transition is the same for all symmetric distributions on a fully connected graph \cite{cont-ldt}.
+Trimodal distribution has been argued to be a good approximation of the Gaussian distribution for $p=\frac{1}{3}$ in \cite{trimodal1}.
+In \cite{trimodal2, trimodal3, trimodal4, numerical2}, for RFIM the trimodal and the Gaussian distributions were found to have similar phase diagram with only continuous transition at all temperatures.
+Recently, for random field XY model (RFXY) model the equation of the line of continuous transition was shown to be same for all symmetric distributions on a fully connected graph \cite{cont-ldt}.
 We find rather surprisingly, no similarity in the phase diagrams of the symmetric trimodal $p \geq \frac{1}{3}$ and Gaussian distribution for the RFBC.